eamspoker/KindnessFirstPenguin-Public/README.md

 ### Installation

-Below is the step of how you can install and set up the extension:
+Below is the step-by-step of how you can install and set up the extension:

 1. Clone the repo
    ```sh